 The Clatsop State Forest is 98% Board of Forestry lands.
 These lands were privately owned, logged between 1910 and 1940, and then became tax-delinquent.
-Many landowners went broke and lost their land during the Great Depression.
+Many landowners went bankrupt and lost their land during the Great Depression.
 Clatsop and Columbia Counties foreclosed when landowners didn't pay their taxes and ownership reverted to the county.
-Many landowners went bankrupt and lost their land during the Great Depression.
 Eventually, the counties deeded these cutover and unmanaged forest lands to the Board of Forestry to manage as a state forest.
 According to the agreement, the Department of Forestry would replant the lands, protect them from fire, and manage the new forest.
 Then, as timber was harvested, the counties would receive two-thirds of the net revenue.
 The remaining 2% of the Clatsop State Forest is Common School Fund land.